Keosauqua, Iowa: 21st century

+Sights and tourism

+The Hotel Manning, a three-story relic from the Des Moines River's steamboat days, is Keosauqua's most notable landmark.
+Its unique Steamboat Gothic architecture mimics riverboats of the mid-1800s.
+The hotel was placed on the National Register of Historic Places in April 1973.
+In 2017, community supporters, organized as Engage Keosauqua, purchased the hotel.
+Over the next couple of years, through contributions and grants, they made repairs and updated improvements to bring the hotel back to its former grandeur.
+The Hotel Manning today continues to be a centerpiece of southeastern Iowa culture and history.

-Lacey-Keosauqua is one of the largest state parks in Iowa and was built by the Civil Conservation Corps during the Great Depression.
+Lacey-Keosauqua is one of the largest Iowa state parks and was built by the Civil Conservation Corps during the Great Depression.
 The lake bathhouse and lodge stone work, from stone quarried within the park, remain outstanding testament to their work.

 Keosauqua hosts its annual Fall Festival the second full weekend in October.